berlinplan/berlinplan.github.io/readme.md

 > <sub> 3.
 OnlyFans has been associated with pornography addiction and has been cited as a factor in a significant proportion of divorces.
 Top earners like Iggy Azalea can make hundreds of thousands of dollars in a matter of hours, creating a massive income gap between them and the average worker (2)(5)(6)(7)(29). </sub>

-#### Is drug dealing an acceptable method for underprivileged social groups to achieve self-empowerment, emancipation, and financial independence?
+#### Does drug dealing offer self-empowerment, emancipation, and financial independence to underprivileged social groups?

 > <sub> "The cultural scientist and feminist, Madita Oeming, sees OnlyFans as a new opportunity for self-empowerment.
 Women and men on OnlyFans are independent of studios or producers and have full control over their content and prices.
 There is also emancipatory potential in profit.
 'Making that amount of money on your own can also save you from financial dependency and toxic relationships'" (9). </sub>

-> <sub> Porn addiction, or problematic pornography use, affects approximately 3% to 6% of the adult population, with up to 65% of young adult men and 18% of young women reporting watching pornography at least once a week (35).
-Addicts are not solely to blame for their addiction; it is a problem for society as a whole, and we must address it as a shared responsibility (36). </sub>
+> <sub> Porn addiction affects a notable percentage of adults, particularly young men and women who regularly consume pornography (35).
+Taking collective responsibility is crucial in addressing this societal issue.
+(35, 36). </sub>

 ## How do your Instagram likes lead to an atomic war?

 Why does consumption culture and social media lead to a nuclear disaster?

-#### 1. Why do approximately 40% of the new generation choose to pursue a career as influencers?
+#### 1. Why do 40% of the new generation prefer to be influencers over other professions?

-> <sub> Despite the high earning potential of platforms like OnlyFans, being an influencer, YouTuber, or gamer, why should a young person consider working as a firefighter or nursing assistant for a relatively low salary of around €1300? </sub>

-> <sub> While doctor, engineer, veterinarian and teacher were the most popular jobs for children in the past, today’s young generation aspires to be social influencers, with 86% of them choosing this career path(37)In the UK around 35% of children between 11-16 wants to be influencer and Youtuber (38) </sub>

-> <sub> Germany lacks almost two million workers (39) </sub>
+> <sub> Why should young individuals choose lower-paying jobs like firefighters and nursing assistants over the high-earning potential of being influencers, YouTubers, or gamers?
+Today's young generation overwhelmingly aspires to be social influencers, with 86% in the USA and 40% in the UK choosing this career path.
+Is this contributing to the shortage of nearly two million workers in Germany?
+(37,38,39) </sub>

-#### 2. How do millionaire social media influencers contribute to society?
+#### 2. How do millionaire social media influencers benefit society?

 > <sub> Cristiano Ronaldo (496m followers) Lionel Messi (373m followers) Kylie Jenner (372m followers) Selena Gomez (356m followers) Kim Kardashian (333m followers) Khloé Kardashian (279m followers) (40) or in Germany bibisbeautypalace, Julienco, Lisa und Lena mantler, Montana Black, Pia wurzbach, Pamela reif, dagibee,youneszarou </sub>